Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

-Casa Cielo: Spanish for Heaven's Home, or Home in the Sky
+Casa Cielo: Heaven's Home, or Home in the Sky

 It's an easy one-mile downhill walk to the small town of Santa Barbara - where you'll find friendly, helpful people and nearly everything you need: groceries, restaurants, bakeries, pharmacies, office supplies, clothing and shoes, the central park and Catholic Church, medical clinic, and Saturday's farmers' market (the "feria").
-The uphill return trip from the feria to Casa Cielo with a large load of bargain-priced fresh fruit and vegetables makes the $2 taxi fare a good choice.
+The uphill return trip from the feria to Casa Cielo with a large load of bargain-priced fresh fruit and vegetables makes the $3 taxi fare a tempting alternative to the climb.

 50-Mile View from Casa Cielo